denisecase/datafun-central/content/tools/docker/_index.md

----
-title: Docker
----
++++
+tags = ["tools"]
+title = "Docker"
++++

-Docker is an open-source platform that automates the deployment, scaling, and management of applications by using containerization technology.
+**Docker** is an open-source **platform** that automates the deployment, scaling, and management of applications by using containerization technology.
 It allows developers to package an application and its dependencies (libraries, configuration files, etc.) into a single, lightweight, and portable container.
 These containers can run consistently across different environments, simplifying application development, testing, and deployment.

-Docker provides the following features:
+Docker provides the following features.

 ## Containerization